-Ethylene oxide (EtO) is a flammable, colorless gas used to make other chemicals necessary in the production of a range of products, including antifreeze, textiles, plastics, detergents and adhesives.
+Ethylene oxide (EtO) is a flammable, colorless gas used to make other chemicals.
+It is necessary for the production of a range of products, including antifreeze, textiles, plastics, detergents and adhesives.
 Ethylene oxide also is used to sterilize equipment and plastic devices that cannot be sterilized by steam, such as medical equipment.

-Obtaining the best annual emission estimates is challenging.
+Obtaining the best annual emission estimates for EtO is challenging.
 Most calculated emissions are not from stacks or vents but are released from over 2000 fugitive components such as valves, flanges, connectors, pumps and seals.
-The intermittent nature of these fugitive emissions is difficult to quantify.

-Estimates of ethylene oxide emissions from Evonik Materials Corporation have dropped by more than 5-fold over the last 10 years due to a systematic verification of emissions calculations.
+Estimates of EtO emissions from Evonik Materials Corporation have dropped significantly over the last 10 years due to a systematic verification of emissions calculations.

 - What is ethylene oxide?